ChrisHaPunkt/addon-promtail/README.md

 ## Authors & contributors

-The original setup of this repository is by [Mike Degatano][mdegat01].
+The original setup of this repository is by [Mike Degatano][ChrisHaPunkt].

 For a full list of all authors and contributors, check [the contributor's page][contributors].